coins-docs/coins-global-api-docs/rest-api.md

 * Specific return codes and messages are defined in [Return Codes](./return.md).

 ## General Information on Endpoints
+* Every http request should add a header name 'x-coins-trace-id'.
+When the coins.xyz sends a request, it will always contain the value.
+When the coins.xyz was called, it will try to acquire the value.
+The same request should maintain the same value.
 * For `GET` endpoints, parameters must be sent as a `query string`.
 * For `POST`, `PUT`, and `DELETE` endpoints, the parameters may be sent as a `query string` or in the `request body` with content type